Rebecca Romero: Cycling

-She became the first British woman ever to compete in two different sports at the Olympic Games when she rode in the individual pursuit in Beijing.
-In winning the gold, she also became only the third woman of any country (after Roswitha Krause and Christa Luding-Rothenburger of East Germany) to win a medal in two different sports at Summer Games.
+In 2008, she became the first ever British woman to compete in two different sports at the Summer Olympics when she rode in the individual pursuit in Beijing.
+In winning the gold medal, she also became only the second woman of any country, after swimmer and handball player Roswitha Krause of East Germany, to win a Summer Olympics medal in two different sports.
+She won the gold medal after defeating her fellow British rider Houvenaghel in the final with an advantage of over two seconds.
+She also finished 11th in the points race.